101 Planners

 Here is a printable template for a daily journal for kids.
 You can also find a daily journal template in the gratitude journal and the bullet journal section below.

-Each of these journal templates are editable so your children can either type their entries or print and write by hand.
+Each of these journal templates is editable so your children can either type their entries or print and write by hand.

 Gratitude Journal for Kids